-Raunheim, June 20, 2016 – Coated BOPP films from Treofan reliably protect food products against the migration of mineral oil residue.
+Raunheim, Germany, June 20, 2016 – Coated BOPP films from Treofan reliably protect food products against the migration of mineral oil residue.
 This is proven by measurements taken by the Zürich Canton Laboratory (Kantonales Labor Zürich) in partnership with Swiss Quality Testing Services (SQTS) on behalf of the Swiss Packaging Institute (Schweizer Verpackungsinstitut, SVI) during the development of the SVI's new "2015.01_Innenbeutel" guideline.
 Treofan actively supported the project as a sponsor of the SVI's Joint Industry Group.

 According to the new guideline's assessment criteria, Treofan's CLG film with an acrylate coating on both sides reliably prevents migration for at least five months, while the CLB film with a combined acrylate and PVdC coating reliably prevents migration for at least 27 months.
 Treofan is also letting SQTS conduct its own additional tests with the aim of further improving the films' barrier effect.